vega/falcon/README.md

 **🚧 Work in Progress**

 Crossfilter millions of records without latencies.
-This fork of [Falcon](https://github.com/vega/falcon) offers an API, so you can crossfilter on your own data and own charts
+This fork of [Falcon](https://github.com/vega/falcon) offers an API, so you can crossfilter on your own data and own charts.

 Try out the [live demo](http://dig.cmu.edu/falcon/)